Wednesday, November 21, 2012

 With the 'relationship' and the bad rep on their acting abilities, what I'm wondering is: what do we see happening with these two now?

 Here's one possibility: Stewart and Pattinson break-up just before Christmas, by early spring they're hinting in interviews that they were never really together in the first place and that their time dating was a largely platonic union during which they each saw other people.
 Pattinson and Ashley Greene step out in public a few times before going their separate ways and the tabloids really run with the talk that they have been having casual sex since the production of the first film.
 Stewart becomes noticeably happier and after deciding to back out of Snow White 2 (for fear of another lifeless franchise) she sticks to indie roles for a few years and eventually grabs a supporting actress nomination for a role as a mentally imbalanced young woman.
-She does not win, but takes the opportunity to announce in a print interview that she is bisexual, but largely keeps her relationships out of the public eye.
-At age 30 she retires from acting while mumbling that while it's been fun, her heart was never in it.
+She does not win in America, but is lauded overseas and as an appreciation for her once again builds she takes the opportunity to announce in a print interview (after being spotted out by tabloid reporters) that she is bisexual, but largely keeps her relationships out of the public eye.
+At age 30 she decides to retire from acting while mumbling that while it's been fun, her heart was never in it.
+Much later, she writes a serious book many hail as "surprisingly decent."
 Pattinson tries to step out of his heartthrob box with some dark indie dramas before stumbling into an ensemble comedy and winning some surprise success.
 He gets jobs, but almost always in a supporting role.
+His roles and life decisions get weirder, but always seem surprisingly balanced.
 He begins washing his hair regularly and laments his inability to follow in the footsteps of Johnny Depp.

 I know, right?
 I don't even know why I decided to speculate on this.
 Regardless: place your bets, give me your best scenarios...